samblackmore/cv/README.md

 **WORK EXPERIENCE**

-**July 2016 – Present, Intel Security, Montreal, Canada**
+**February 2016 – Present, Intel Security, Montreal, Canada**

+Contracting services as a Quality Assurance Engineer.

+-   Android Team, September 2016 to present:

+    -   Integrating with CI by writing Dockerfiles to set up Android
+        > development environment.

+    -   Working with developers and QA to automate test suites.

--   Contracting services in the Continuous Integration & Tooling Team.
+-   CI & Tooling Team, July to September 2016:
-    Working full-time with an intern on the Quality Dashboard project that I started in my previous team.

--   Back end development in Python using Flask framework.
-Front end development in Javascript with HighCharts for data visualization.
+    -   Developed Quality Dashboard web app using Python
+        > Flask framework.

+    -   Implemented schedulable tasks on server that collect and cache
+        > data from various APIs.
+Cached data can then be quickly
+        > processed and served to clients based on their requests.

+    -   Implemented front-end data visualisation using HighCharts.
+        > Designed various views and panels using Jinja and Handelbars
+        > HTML templating engines.

-    Working in an agile scrum team on user stories and defects.
-Git is used for collaboration.
-Docker is used for server-side deployment.
+    -   Worked in an agile scrum team on user stories and defects using

--   Currently onboarding with the team’s automation framework written in Go.

-**February 2016 – July 2016, Intel Security, Montreal, Canada**
+        > Git for collaboration.

+-   Desktop Team, February to July 2016:

--   Contracting services as a Quality Assurance Engineer.
-Testing reliability and functionality of password management software.
+    -   Tested reliability and functionality of password
-    Responsibilities include writing test plans to validate new features based on design documents, black-box and white-box testing, regression testing, and working in an agile development environment.
+        > management software.
+Responsibilities included writing test
+        > plans to validate new features based on design documents,
+        > black-box and white-box testing, regression testing, and
+        > working in an agile development environment.

--   Started and worked part-time on Quality Dashboard project described above.
+    -   Started and worked part-time on Quality Dashboard project
+        > described above.

--   Wrote Powershell scripts to automate driver installation in an effort to reduce time spent setting up Windows test machines for QA team.
+    -   Wrote Powershell scripts to automate driver installation in an
+        > effort to reduce time spent setting up Windows test machines
+        > for QA team.

 **\
 **